liberland/Constitution/Constitution.md

 **Art.
 60: Appointing Supreme Court Justices**

-Congress shall appoint Supreme Court Justices.
-The appointment shall be made without unnecessary delays as soon as a Supreme Court Justice seat is vacant.
+Congress shall confirm or reject Supreme Court Justices nominees nominated by the Executive.
+The confirmation or rejection shall be made without unnecessary delays as soon as a nomination is submitted.
+Confirmed nominations shall be sent to the President for Appointment.

 **Art.
 61: Appointing the Prime Minister**